mrchantey/beet/README.md

 ## Examples

+> ⚠️⚠️⚠️ If you'd like to check out this repo please use the stable [v0.0.3](https://github.com/mrchantey/beet/tree/v0.0.3) commit ⚠️⚠️⚠️
+>
+> Beet and my other crates it depends on are currently on a scene serialization  bugfix Bevy fork, see [this issue](https://github.com/bevyengine/bevy/issues/14300) for details.
+The fix is scheduled for the `0.14.2` milestone so fingers crossed we'll be back on bevy main from then.

 The examples for beet are *scene-based*, meaning each example provides a scene for a common base app.
 As Bevy scene workflows are a wip, there are a few `Placeholder` types used for not-yet-serializable types like cameras, asset handles etc.

 Most examples rely on assets that can be downloaded with the following commands, or manually from [here](https://storage.googleapis.com/beet-misc/assets.tar.gz).